mgifford/eiii_crawler/README.md

 Using this, you can run multiple crawls in parallel.

-NOTE: eiii_crawler running in server mode has a dependency on the ttrpc project.
+NOTE: eiii_crawler running in server mode has a dependency on the py-ttrpc project.

 ## Configuration